Frequently Asked Questions

 • Creekmoor

-Q: My dog is nervous around other dogs, are you be able to walk them?
+4. My dog is nervous around other dogs.
+Can you walk them?

-A: Yes.
-Nervous dogs are offered private or solo walks, or can be gradually introduced to suitable dogs where appropriate.
+Yes.
+Nervous dogs are offered private or solo walks or can be gradually introduced to suitable dogs if appropriate.

-Dogs with a history of aggression will be walked on a private/solo basis only, to ensure safety for everyone.
+Dogs with a history of aggression are walked on a private basis only to ensure safety for everyone.

-A: In an emergency, I will contact you immediately.
-If you are unreachable, I will contact your emergency contact.
+In an emergency, I will contact you immediately.
+If you are unreachable, your emergency contact will be called.

 If veterinary care is required, your dog will be taken to your preferred vet or the nearest available vet, depending on the situation.

-A: Yes.
-Harbour Tails is insured along with reputable qualifications in behaviour, training and canine first aid.
+Yes.
+Harbour Tails is fully insured, with qualifications in dog behaviour, training, and canine first aid.

-A: To avoid a cancellation fee, please give at least 72 hours’ notice to avoid charge.
-This is waived or swapped at our discretion if your dog becomes unwell or injured at short notice.
+To avoid a cancellation fee, please give at least 72 hours’ notice.
+Fees may be waived or swapped if your dog becomes unwell or injured at short notice.

-A: Yes, weekend walks are available.
-Weekend rates apply — please contact me for details.
+Yes.
+Weekend walks are available.
+Weekend rates apply — please contact us for details.

-A: Yes.
-Multiple dogs from the same household can be walked together at a reduced rate.
+Yes.
+Multiple dogs from the same household can be walked together.
 Please get in touch for details.

 • A secure, well-fitting collar and/or harness